Disclaimer: we're not going to tell you how to cheat on the SAT. We do not advocate cheating by any means!

 Many students recognized questions on their SAT as ones they’d already seen and answered before.
 Some even went so far as to obtain an entire answer set via text.
 When they got to the testing center, they texted their tutors a question on the test.
 The tutor then quickly texted them back a complete set of answers!

-As I briefly mentioned above, I suspect the College Board recycles previously used SATs to avoid another method of cheating - if everyone around the world took the exact same SAT test, then the time zones would create another vulnerability.
-Someone in the United States could tell someone in Australia the test questions and answers (or vice versa).
-So the College Board concentrates the best tests in the United States, where most test-takers are, and gives international students less reliable tests from the past.Unfortunately, this practice means that some students gain knowledge of their test before they even take it, while others get their scores canceled despite approaching the test with honesty.
-While the two cases mentioned above were the most widespread, there have been several others over the years in East Asia that led to investigations, score cancellations, and even legal indictments of test prep company managers and teachers!
+As I briefly mentioned above, I suspect the College Board recycles previously used SATs to avoid another method of cheating—if everyone around the world took the exact same SAT test, then the time zones would create another vulnerability.
+Someone in the US could give someone else in Australia the test questions and answers (or vice versa).
+As a result, the College Board concentrates the best tests in the US (where most test takers are) and gives international students less reliable tests from the past.Unfortunately, this practice means that some students gain knowledge of their test before they even take it, whereas others get their scores canceled despite approaching the test with honesty.

 New York: Students Hired Others to Take Test for Them

 When the cheating was discovered, these students faced charges of scheming to defraud, criminal impersonation, and falsifying business records.
-While none ultimately faced jail time, their names are public, so they will be forever linked to this highly conspicuous scandal and cheating on the SAT.
+While none ultimately faced jail time, their names are public, so they will be forever linked to this highly conspicuous incident of cheating on the SAT.

 South Korea: Test Centers Obtained and Distributed Advanced Copy

-While you read above that ETS canceled SAT scores in South Korea for the May 2013 administration, you may also be interested to learn that it wasn't the first time!
-In 2007, ETS canceled all the scores for students who took the SAT in South Korea.
+While you read above that ETS canceled SAT scores in South Korea for the May 2013 test, you might also be interested to learn that this wasn't the first time!
+In 2007, ETS canceled all scores for students who took the SAT in South Korea.

 New Ways the College Board Is Cracking Down on Cheating

-In February 2017, the College Board announced that they will begin taking new measures to help combat cheating both in the United States and abroad.
-Some of the main new measures announced include:
+In February 2017, the College Board announced that they will begin taking new measures to help combat cheating both in the US and abroad.
+Some of the new measures announced include the following: